What Is Full Coverage Car Insurance in Florida?

 Your Car After a Collision

 Collision coverage pays to repair or replace your car after you hit another vehicle, object or roll over.
-Florida's high-traffic urban corridors and frequent rear-end accidents on I-95 and I-4 make this protection critical.
-Your insurer pays the actual cash value minus your deductible, typically $500 or $1,000.
+Florida's high-traffic urban corridors and frequent rear-end accidents on I-95 and I-4 make collision coverage worth carrying.
+Your insurer pays the actual cash value minus your deductible, usually $500 or $1,000.
 If your car is totaled, you receive the market value at the time of loss, not the amount you paid or still owe on a loan.

 hurricane icon